lanternbugs/MarsAndMore/README.md

 # MarsAndMore
+GPL and On the App store on both Mac and iOS at https://apps.apple.com/gb/app/mars-and-more/id1615627889

-App not available in the US market till January 1st, 2026 due to use of material from a 1930 book.
-Those in US who wish to run it can compile from source on Mac by hitting the play button and inputing code signing.
-No further setup will be needed. https://apps.apple.com/gb/app/mars-and-more/id1615627889 Mars and More is a GPL Swift App that uses Swift UI for the user Interface.
+To run, one can compile from source on Mac by hitting the play button and inputing code signing.
+No further setup will be needed.
+Mars and More is a GPL Swift App that uses Swift UI for the user Interface.
 It uses one third party C library discussed below under GPL for its ephemeris.
-Releasing outside USA as reading material is currently under copyright for 2 more years in US.
-If the project is downloaded and run in Xcode it should be set up to run as a Mac App by hitting play.
 My previous app Diamond Chess, used Objective-c, with some Swift View Controllers, and Auto Layout for most scenes.
-And I thought it would be interesting to do an app in Swift with SwiftUI.
+I thought it would be interesting to do an app in Swift with SwiftUI to teach myself SwiftUI.

+The app shows three different kinds of astro chart wheels: natal, synastry, and transit.
+It also shows the time of day in local time for when planets/comets make exact angles to each other for any day.
+The major angles are used, 0, 60, 90, 120, 180, but the minor angle transit times that were advanced by Kepler can also be shown if enabled in settings.
+See the resource view in app for exactly which minor angles are included.
+The app's models make extensive use of enums.

 Mars and More git is managed on Dropbox and Master is pushed to Github.

-In 1.1 update shows Mars Rover photo's with images using the NASA API on the Space Tab.
-Starting this with NASA Photo of day at top option then the three choices of five rover photos each day for Curiosity, Opportunity and Spirit.
-Photos will update daily and current data is saved with Core Data.
-Comming up, 1.3  in planning will have an Art Tab with mars and venus themed art to update each day from the MET.
+The app as of 1.1 has Mars Curiosity Rover photo's with images using the NASA API on the Space Tab.
+There is also an option to see the NASA Photo of day at top of Space tab.
+Photos will update daily at midnight and current data is saved with Core Data.
+1.3 has an Art Tab with Mars and Venus themed art that updates each day from the MET.
+There is an option to save art images that the user likes to a library similar to a like feature.

 This program, or parts, can be redistributed and/or modified under the terms of the GNU General Public License; either version 2 of the License, or (at your option) any later version.